-We're used to hear about inventions or discoveries made by men more than those made by women.
+We're used to hearing about inventions or discoveries made by men.

 1. Windshield wipers were Invented by Mary Anderson